Dallas-Area Animation Schools

 - Richland College is a 2-year college about 14 miles from downtown Dallas.
 It offers an animation-related associate's degree program that emphasizes gaming simulation and technology.

-- The University of Texas at Dallas, about 18 miles from downtown Dallas in Richardson, TX, features an arts and technology program with degrees at the bachelor's, master's and doctoral levels.
+- The University of Texas at Dallas, about 18 miles from downtown Dallas in Richardson, TX, features an arts, technology and emerging communication program with degrees at the bachelor's, master's and doctoral levels.
 Each degree program includes a variety of animation-related courses.

 Comparison of Schools